himanshu427-droid/fullstack-chat-app/readme.md

 ## Usage

 - Register a new account or log in with existing credentials.
-- Start new chats by searching for users.
 - Send and receive messages in real time.
 - Manage your profile and view chat histories.